“Are you ready?” John asked.

 First thing tomorrow morning, I was going straight to Adnan and asking him where to stab a man to cause the most amount of pain.

-“I thought the queen was still at Frogmore,” John said.
+“I thought the queen was still at Frogmore,” John said, retaking his seat.

 McNaught shook his head.
 “Apparently she grew bored with planning her gardens and returned to Buckingham House late last night, the princesses in tow.”

 I grimaced.
 I’d been forced to wait on Queen Charlotte less than a handful of times.
 From what little I’d gleaned from my time in her household, it was run more like a nunnery.
 Thanks to the king’s bouts of madness, she was given a free reign with her daughters, and she treated them less like royal princesses and more like her own personal ladies in waiting.
 Augusta, Elizabeth, Mary, and Sophia were all well over marriageable age.
 Ranging from late 20s to early 30s, they would have been considered spinsters if not for their royal titles.
 And now that they were back in town, I might be forced to wait on that dour household again.